esynr3z/playhdl/README.md

 ## Offline install

-For an offline install you have several options how to get `wheel`:
+For an offline install you have several options of how to get `wheel`:

 * build locally using [poetry](https://python-poetry.org/)